omar-polo/gmid/README.md

  - not suited for very busy hosts.
 If you receive an high number of connection per-second you'd probably want to run multiple gmid instances behind relayd/haproxy or a different server.

+## Internationalisation (IRIs, UNICODE, punycode, all that stuff)

+Even thought the current Gemini specification doesn't mention anything in this regard, I do think these are important things, so I tried to implement them in the most user-friendly way I could think of.

+For starters, gmid has full support for IRI (RFC3987 -- Internationalized Resource Identifiers).
+IRIs are a superset of URI, so there aren't incompatibilities with URI-only clients.

+There is full support also for punycode.
+In theory, the users doesn't even need to know that punycode is a thing.
+The hostname in the configuration file can (and must be) written with proper UNICODE, gmid will do the rest.

+The only missing piece is UNICODE normalisation.  gmid doesn't do that (yet).

 ## Building